michaelbradley91/QuantumSimulation/DeutschJozsaAlgorithm.md

 constant if we do not see different return values quickly.
 This problem is actually in **Bounded error Probabilistic Polynomial Time**, or <a href="https://en.wikipedia.org/wiki/BPP_(complexity)">BPP which you can read about here</a>.<br>
 <span style="color:blue"><sup>2</sup></span> Quantum computers have not been **proven** to be more powerful
-than classical computers in a complexitly class sense.
+than classical computers in a complexity class sense.
 However, most scientists believe this to be the case.
 In fact, a proof might be online since I wrote this!

 ## Building the Quantum Oracle